Prostate Cancer Clinical Trial

-Any patient undergoing brachytherapy must have transrectal ultrasound confirmation of prostate volume <60 cc, American Urological Association Symptom Index (AUA-SI) score ≤15 within 60 days of registration, and no history prior transurethral resection the prostate (TURP); TURP is permitted for patients who receive EBRT only)
+Any patient undergoing brachytherapy must have transrectal ultrasound confirmation of prostate volume <60 cc, American Urological Association Symptom Index (AUA-SI) score ≤15 within 60 days of registration, and no history of prior transurethral resection of the prostate (TURP); prior TURP is permitted for patients who receive EBRT only)

 Severe, active co-morbidity, defined as follows: